Establishing A Brand Voice: The Magician Archetype - App Development | Chop Dawg | Think Partner, Not Agency

 Marketing for Magician Brands

-When it comes to the magician archetype, marketing draws on the human desire for achieving mastery through power, and making the world a better place — at its best, leaving consumers enchanted and inspired to do the same.
+When it comes to the Magician archetype, marketing draws on the human desire for achieving mastery through power, and making the world a better place — at its best, leaving consumers enchanted and inspired to do the same.

 Brand Messaging